 Life Outside Business: The Meaning of Simplicity

-I have always valued simplicity.
-Public recognition has never been my pursuit, in fact, I avoided it.
-I believe that life away from work should be grounded in the same principles that guide good business: clarity, humility, and purpose.
+He has always valued simplicity.
+Public recognition was never his pursuit in fact, he avoided it.
+He believes that life away from work should be grounded in the same principles that guide good business: clarity, humility, and purpose.

-Philanthropy has been an essential part of my journey.
+Philanthropy has been an essential part of his journey.
 Supporting education, healthcare, and community development reflects a deeply held belief: success must be shared, not hoarded.

-I do not measure life by awards or accolades.
-I measure it by impact, on people, on communities, and on systems that improve others’ lives.
+He does not measure life by awards or accolades.
+He measures it by impact on people, on communities, and on systems that improve others’ lives.

 Adapting to Contemporary Challenges: Sustainability & Digital Integration

-The fashion industry today faces challenges that I could never have anticipated early in my career.
-Sustainability, digital transformation, ethical sourcing, these are not optional ventures.
+The fashion industry today faces challenges that he could never have anticipated early in his career.
+Sustainability, digital transformation, ethical sourcing these are not optional ventures.
 They are necessities.

-But the principles that guided us from the beginning, efficiency, responsiveness, simplicity, and respect for consumers, remain relevant.
+But the principles that guided them from the beginning efficiency, responsiveness, simplicity, and respect for consumers remain relevant.

 Sustainability is not a trend.
 It is an imperative.
-Reducing waste, improving materials, adopting circular models, these are not add-ons.
-They are fundamentals for the future.
+Reducing waste, improving materials, and adopting circular models are fundamentals for the future.

-Digital platforms extend our reach, but physical stores remain essential.
+Digital platforms extend reach, but physical stores remain essential.
 The future lies in integration, not substitution.

 Interview: What Is Your Advice to Young Entrepreneurs Today?

-If I could give one piece of advice to young builders, it would be this:
+If he could give one piece of advice to young builders, it would be this:

 Stay close to reality.
 Understand your customer before you pursue scale.